 The problem is that many people get lost too easily in the haze of an imaginary future.
 Stop fighting off your own thoughts.
 Master them.
 Your Self 1 is restless and will keep rushing into things unless you give it a task, this is crucial.

 Keep it in the present if you want to keep it on track.
 Do not think about what could have been or what happened before.
-If you want to win at tennis, you need to stop thinking about where the ball might go or how you might react and instead focus on where it is right now.
+If you want to, you need to stop thinking about where the ball might go or how you might react.
+But instead focus on where it is right now.

 The best strategy is to relax and direct your attention where you want it to go.
-Paying close attention to the timing of the ball bounce and looking for the seam of the ball on racket contact – or like Rafa, at the change of court ends, adjusting the position of his water bottles.
+Paying close attention to the timing of the ball bounce.
+And looking for the seam of the ball on racket contact.
+Like Rafa, at the change of court ends, adjusting the position of his water bottles.